AbsolutDev/infoPad/README.md

 <br><br>

-The <b>Info</b> button displays the app version, copyright information and time when trains and news information was last updated.
+The <b>Info</b> button displays the app version, copyright information and time when trains and news information was last successfully queried.
 <figure>
   <img alt="The Info or About screen" src="./img/infoPad29.jpg" width="70%" height="70%" />
 </figure>

 ## Known Issues
 - the Player module sometimes fails to display information about what's currently playing, or uses the artwork from the previous source.
 This doesn't happen very often and it's more probably caused by a lag when retrieving the information from the smart speaker combined with Processing's way of dealing with async operations.
-- the Calendar module is not working at the moment, due to a problem with the script outside the app that fails to return any results from Google.
+- the Calendar module is not working at the moment due to a problem with the script outside the app that fails to return any results from Google Calendar's API.
 It's something I plan looking into very soon.